magpie5017/RedditSearch/README.md

 # RedditSearch
-Example of Using the Reddit Search API
+Basic exercise in using the Reddit Search API